How do I use Movement in my Therapy Practice?

 ADHD

-Movement therapy is an effective intervention for the treatment of ADHD.
+Movement is an effective intervention for the treatment of ADHD.
 Research recently showed that regular exercise is beneficial for the treatment of ADHD.
 Exercise helps with ADHD symptoms because moving or dancing releases anxious energy, and causes the release of chemicals (dopamine, endorphins) which create positive feelings, a sense of calm, and encourage healing of the brain.
 Energy and memories released by movement help individuals with ADHD express in verbal form how ADHD has impacted their life.

 Autism

-Movement therapy can help individuals diagnosed with Autism spectrum disorders in a variety of ways.
+Movement can help individuals diagnosed with Autism spectrum disorders in a variety of ways.
 Some individuals with Autism have challenges with walking; posture, coordination, or arm movements.
 It is an excellent way to help individuals with movement challenges to expand their movement repertoire in an accepting environment.
 It also helps individuals diagnosed with Autism to improve their impulse control, emotional regulation and social skills.
 As a non-verbal form of therapy, movement therapy is an excellent modality to help verbally challenged individuals engage in self-expression, and to express their hopes and dreams, as well as their feelings and frustrations."